garden-rs/garden/README.md

 Garden grows and cultivates collections of Git trees.

-Garden helps you define development workflows that operate over collections of self-contained and interdependent Git worktrees.
+Garden helps you define development workflows that operate over collections of self-contained and inter-dependent Git worktrees.

 ## Code Status